API Contract Security Audit

 Whenever you import an OpenAPI (formerly known as Swagger) definition into the 42Crunch Platform, API Contract Security Audit automatically performs a static analysis on the API definition.
 Your API is audited against the OpenAPI Specification (OAS) to check that the definition adheres to the specification and to catch any security issues your API might contain.
 The results clearly indicate the issues found and their respective severity levels, both when listing the APIs in a collection and in the audit report, so you can prioritize in which order to start fixing things.

-Both OAS v2 and v3 are supported.
-The file size of your API should not exceed 4 MB.
+Both OpenAPI Specification v2 and v3 are supported.
+The file size of your API should not exceed 10 MB.

 What the audit checks

 Security Audit performs over 200 checks on your API contract, ranging from its structure and semantics to its security and input and output data definition.
 Security Audit reviews your API definition on three levels:

 - OpenAPI format: Is your API a valid and well-formed OpenAPI file, and does it follow the best practices and the spirit of the OpenAPI Specification?
 Can it be correctly parsed, reviewed, or protected?